dustinpfister/blog_posts/_posts/threejs-examples-dae-tools.md

 First off I should go over the source code of my dae tools module that I was using at the time of this writing.
 The first thing that I would like to get solid is a public method that can be used to load a single dae file, and do so in a way that will work well with all typical use case examples of thus module.
 So for this I have a load one method that serves as an abstraction for what I currently see as a best use case example of the Collada loader.
 However I am also going to want to have a way to create some kind of standard state object to be used with the load one method, and any additional methods that will need to work with such a state object.

+So the first public method that I have is the DAE.create method that will create and return a new standard object that will be used with the various methods of this module.
+For now it has a results array that will hold the results objects that are loaded with the dae loader.

+So then there is the load one method that I worked out which will be one of the main events of this kind of module.
 One problem that I ran into right away when it came to writing an abstraction for the Collada Loader had to do with [a problem that comes up when it comes to having textures that need to be loaded on top of the dae file by itself](https://discourse.threejs.org/t/how-to-wait-for-a-loaders-textures-to-all-be-loaded-too/25304).
-The on done call back of the Collada loader will fire when the dae file is loaded, but before all the additional textures are loaded.
+The on done call back of the Collada loader will fire when the dae file is loaded, but before all the additional textures are loaded when a dae file has additional textures that need to be loaded on top of the text of the dae file alone.
 This might not present a problem when it comes to a project in which the model will be used in an animation loop, it will just result in there not being any textures for the model until they are loaded.
 However in a use case example in which I just call the render method once, that will of course be a problem.
 So to resolve this I need to make use of the on load property of an instance of a [THREE.LoadingManager](https://threejs.org/docs/#api/en/loaders/managers/LoadingManager) and pass that instance as a argument to the Collada Loader constructor.

 ```js
 (function (api) {